BIAPT/Scripts/Motif Analysis Augmented (Source,Target and Distance)/README.md

 - **MDFA raw data** (see below)

 ## How to Use the Code
-1. Edit the **settings.txt** input path.
+1. Edit the **settings.txt** raw data path.
 The input path needs to contain the MDFA raw data and have this structure.
-    - input_folder
+    - raw_data_path
         - MDFA03
             - MDFA03_BASELINE.fdt
             - MDFA03_BASELINE.set